-Steed is reading "Great disappearing acts" in The Town of no Return.
+Steed reads "Great disappearing acts" in The Town of no Return.

 A book can be seen on his bed stand in Too Many Christmas Trees.